-In accordance with the Victorian State Government’s Availability of Planning Documents Practice Note 2012, a copy will also be made available on request to any person before a decision is made.
+This process is in accordance with the Victorian State Government’s Availability of Planning Documents Practice Note 2022.

 Council can only consider your objection or let you know of our decision or any future action if you provide your name and address.